jewelry

 Collectors will find Charel pieces similar in design and quality to Lisner.

-Ciner - 1931 - Present
+Ciner - 1892 - Present

 Coro - Corocraft - 1901 - 1998

 Early Coro pieces such as Coro’s Duette’s (brooches that separate into two pieces) or Jelly Bellies (brooches with large lucite center stones) are quite expensive and collectible and will hold their value in the future.
-Later pieces from the 60’s and 70’s are much less desirable unless they are in complete 2 or 3 piece sets.
+Later pieces from the 60s and 70s are much less desirable unless they are in complete 2 or 3 piece sets.
 In much of the later jewelry the rhinestones were glued in instead of being prong set so they are much more apt to loose stones with use or be missing stones when found.

 Danecraft - 1939 - Present

 Known for it’s lovely Art Nouveau designs Danecraft silver is still quite reasonably priced and as such is a good investment.
-Who knows what will happen in the silver market next?

 David-Andersen - 1876 - Present